History is full of the extraordinary.

 Each week, we’ll transport you back in time to witness history’s most incredible moments and remarkable people.

-Hosted by John Hopkins.
-New episodes Mondays, or 1 day early for Noiser+ subscribers.
+New episodes Mondays, or a week early for Noiser+ subscribers.

 With Noiser+ you’ll also get ad-free listening and exclusive content.
 For more information, head to noiser.com/subscriptions

 Hosted by John Hopkins.
 Production: Katrina Hughes, Kate Simants, Nicole Edmunds, Jacob Booth, Dorry Macaulay, Rob Plummer, Cody Reynolds-Shaw.
 Compositions by Oliver Baines, Dorry Macaulay, Tom Pink.

 During the years 1760 to 1830, British industry exploded.
 Thanks to advances in machinery, and forward-thinking inventions, the country shifted from a predominantly agricultural nation, to a modern state.
 This movement has become known as the Industrial Revolution.
 But why did these changes take place in Britain and not somewhere else?
 What were its impacts at the time, and how has it come to shape the modern world?
 And, are we indeed still living through it?

 From Noiser, this is a short history of the Industrial Revolution.